redpanda-data/connect/resources/docs/outputs/list.md

 ## `amqp`

-AMQP (0.9.1) is the underlying messaging protocol that is used my RabbitMQ.
+AMQP (0.91) is the underlying messaging protocol that is used by various message brokers, including RabbitMQ.

 ## `fan_out`